 -- Not to judge anyone for their own choices, however, I won't sit for tobacco smoking households, even if they only smoke outdoors on their porch.--

-As a non-smoker, it happens I have an allergic reaction to tobacco smoke smell.
+As a non-smoker, it happens I have an allergic reaction to tobacco smoke smell in particular.
 Please respect this is a critical requirement for me to help you.
 Thank you for understanding.